 - <TrackingEvents> used to contain tracking events using the <Tracking> element for IAB-defined tracking events.
 While tracking events have not been defined for streaming audio, any of the events defined for digital video can be used here.
-See section 3.2.1.7 for details on available tracking events. - <AudioInteractions> is used to track listener engagement with the ad.
-Two types of engagement are tracked with a <ClickTracking> element to track clicks in wrappers: - <ClickThrough> tracks an event that takes the listener away from the adsponsored content. - <CustomClick> tracks any type of interaction with the ad that is not included in the TrackingEvents/Tracking element. - <ClickTracking> used in a Wrapper response to track the ClickThrough for the resulting InLine ad or used in the InLine ad to track the ClickThrough when the <ClickThrough> URI lacks a tracking component or because the creative handles the click. - - <IconClickThrough> redirects the listener to the supplied URI and may track the click. - <IconClickTracking> used to track the icon click when the click cannot be tracked using <IconClickThrough>.
+See section 3.2.1.7 for details on available tracking events. - <AdInteractions> is used to track listener engagement with the ad.
+Two types of engagement are tracked with a <ClickTracking> element to track clicks in wrappers: - <ClickThrough> tracks an event that takes the listener away from the adsponsored content. - CustomClick> tracks any type of interaction with the ad that is not included in the TrackingEvents/Tracking element. - <ClickTracking> used in a Wrapper response to track the ClickThrough for the resulting InLine ad or used in the InLine ad to track the ClickThrough when the <ClickThrough> URI lacks a tracking component or because the creative handles the click. - <lconClicks> a container in the lcons/lcon element for elements of the following types:

+- <IconClickTracking> used to track the icon click when the click cannot be tracked using <IconClickThrough>.
 Also used in a wrapper to track the clickthrough for creative that is not included in the wrapper. - <IconViewTracking> tracks that the icon was displayed.